matter-labs/zksync-web-era-docs/docs/tools/testing/era-test-node.md

 ### Deploying contracts

+For the deployment of your contracts, you have the flexibility to choose between two preferred methods: either by using Hardhat with the `hardhat-zksync-deploy` and `hardhat-zksync-solc` plugins, or via `foundry-zksync`.
+The following example will detail the process using `foundry-zksync`.

 Before proceeding, ensure that you've compiled your contracts using `zkforge zk-build`.
 For instructions on how to do this, please refer to this [link](https://github.com/matter-labs/foundry-zksync#compile-with-zkforge-zk-build).

 ```bash